-Exercise your credit card (and your good taste) along this downtown corridor filled with fashion, decor, beauty and food finds.
+Exercise your credit card (and your good taste) along one of downtown’s most fashionable shopping streets.

-While better known for its restaurants, entertainment and nightlife, King Street West has chic shopping stops for those with an eye for detail.
-Shrug into your coziest puffer and you can score much-loved finds along the stretch of King between Sudbury Street and Spadina Avenue, all winter long.
+While better known for its restaurants, entertainment and nightlife, King Street West hosts a trove of chic Toronto local shops for those with an eye for detail.
+Lace up your cutest kicks and you’ll be all set to and you can score much-loved finds along the stretch of King between Sudbury Street and Spadina Avenue.

 Whether you’re obsessed with style, design, beauty or food, here are 13 insider spots that will make your shopping senses oh so happy.